How to Run 10+ Playwright Agents on One Logged-In Browser

 ## Step 6 — Your First Agent

-With the browser still running in the first terminal, open a second terminal and create examples/single-agent.ts:
+With the browser still running in the first terminal, open a second terminal and create `examples/single-agent.ts`.
+Replace the URL with a site you've actually logged into:

 import { connectToSharedBrowser } from '../src/connect.ts'